-See Figure 2-12.
+See Figure 2-10.
 Place the provided handle in the blade tensioner socket and secure with a screw.
 Set the tensioner valve to the "1" position.
 Move the tensioner handle up and down to tension the blade.
 Depending on the installed blade type, tension the blade to the value shown on the decal located below the blade tension valve.
 The values "F" and "E" are: blade thickness and blade width.
 Check the blade tension occasionally when adjusting the cant control or while cutting and adjust if necessary.
 As the blade and belts heat up and stretch, the blade tension will change.
 Also, ambient temperature changes can cause tension to change.
 To release the blade tension, set the tensioner valve to the "0" position.

 CAUTION!
-Release the blade tension when the resaw is not in use.
+Release the blade tension when the resaw is not in use (for example at the end of a shift).
+Tension the blade again before starting the motor.

-2.5 Tensioning the Blade (Optional Equipment)
+2.5 Tensioning the Blade

-See Figure 2-13.
+See Figure 2-11.
 Place the provided handle ("D") in the blade tensioner socket and secure it with the bolt.